Aliases for POLD4 Gene

 This gene encodes the smallest subunit of DNA polymerase delta.
 DNA polymerase delta possesses both polymerase and 3' to 5' exonuclease activity and plays a critical role in DNA replication and repair.
 The encoded protein enhances the activity of DNA polymerase delta and plays a role in fork repair and stabilization through interactions with the DNA helicase Bloom syndrome protein.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for POLD4 Gene

 POLD4 (DNA Polymerase Delta 4, Accessory Subunit) is a Protein Coding gene.
-Among its related pathways are Mismatch repair and Telomere C-strand (Lagging Strand) Synthesis.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Cell Cycle, Mitotic.
 Gene Ontology (GO) annotations related to this gene include DNA-directed DNA polymerase activity.
 An important paralog of this gene is ENSG00000256514.

 UniProtKB/Swiss-Prot for POLD4 Gene